deshartman/AgentPay/README.md

 ### Inbound

-Convention is that the SIP domain configured under "SIP_DOMAIN" needs to correspond with the SIP PBX or Twilio Registered SIP user.
+Convention is that the SIP domain configured under "ORIGINATION_URI" needs to correspond with the SIP PBX or Twilio Registered SIP user.
 When the call is made we will automatically add a User-to-User attribute to the call, which will be the PSTN side CallSID.
 We will also write the CallSID into a Sync map.

-Note: When registering a Twilio SIP user, the username MUST include the "+", i.e., +number@SIP_DOMAIN
+Note: When registering a Twilio SIP user, the username MUST include the "+", i.e., +number@ORIGINATION_URI

 ### Outbound

 As with inbound, the user and domain is derived from what is sent to us from the SIP PBX.
-The SIP PBX MUST also send a unique User-To-User header "+E164@SIP_DOMAIN?User-to-User=XXXXXXXXXX".
+The SIP PBX MUST also send a unique User-To-User header "+E164@ORIGINATION_URI?User-to-User=XXXXXXXXXX".
 As with Inbound, the PSTN side UUI will be written into a Sync Map along with the CallSID, but only once the call has been answered.

 Note: When the SIP PBX sends the call, they MUST configure the +E.164@domain as the Twilio +E.164 number.
 This will be extracted